Peshawar: Afghan refugees

+Peshoris

+Peshawaris, also known as Peshoris, are the Hindko-speaking urban community which has inhabited the city since the ancient period, mostly associated with trade, business and education.
+Peshoris formed majority in the city until the 1960s.
+Today they are a minority ethnic group mostly confined to the old neighbourhoods in the Walled City.

+Languages
-The primary native language spoken in Peshawar is Pashto, while Hindko is native minority language, though English is used in the city's educational institutions, while Urdu is understood throughout the city - as the national language of the country.

-The district of Peshawar is overwhelmingly Pashto-speaking, though the Hindko-speaking minority is concentrated in Peshawar's old city, Hindko speakers in Peshawar increasingly assimilate elements of Pashto and Urdu into their speech.
+Pashto is the major language spoken in Peshawar city today, while Hindko was historically the language of street, and is still spoken in the Old City.
+Though English is used in the city's educational institutions, while Urdu is understood throughout the city – as the national language of the country.
+Hindko speakers in Peshawar increasingly assimilate elements of Pashto and Urdu into their speech.

 Religion

 Peshawar is overwhelmingly Muslim, with Muslims making up 98.5% of the city's population in the 1998 census.
 Christians make up the second largest religious group with around 20,000 adherents, while over 7,000 members of the Ahmadiyya Community live in Peshawar.
 Hindus and Sikhs are also found in the city − though most of the city's Hindu and Sikh community migrated en masse to India following the Partition of British India in 1947.

 Though the city's Sikh population drastically declined after Partition, the Sikh community has been bolstered in Peshawar by the arrival of approximately 4,000 Sikh refugees from conflict in the Federally Administered Tribal Areas; In 2008, the largest Sikh population in Pakistan was located in Peshawar.
 Sikhs in Peshawar self-identify as Pashtuns and speak Pashto as their mother tongue.
 There was a small, but, thriving Jewish community until the late 1940s.
 After the partition and the emergence of the State of Israel, Jews left for Israel.